cadenzaflow/cadenzaflow-docs-static/get-started/content/spring-boot/model.md

     name: "Model a Process"
     parent: "get-started-spring-boot"
     identifier: "get-started-spring-boot-model"
-    pre: "Learn the basics of handling the Camunda Modeler and learn how to model and configure a fully executable process."
+    pre: "Learn the basics of handling the CadenzaFlow Modeler and learn how to model and configure a fully executable process."

 ---